ericstephan/gridappsd-docs/docs/source/using_gridappsd/api_examples/pg_data_manager.rst

 		"http://iec.ch/TC57/2012/CIM-schema-cim17#EnergyConsumer"]
 	}

+Query Model
+^^^^^^^
-**Query_Model** – Returns all or part of the specified model.
+Returns all or part of the specified model.
 Can be filtered by object type

+Allowed parameters are:
 -	modelId - when specified it searches against that model, if empty it will search against all models
 -	objectType
 -	filter – SPARQL formatted filter string